Furkan Onur Akyüz

 Furkan Onur Akyüz (born 21 September 2005) is a Turkish professional footballer who plays as a goalkeeper for TFF 1.
-Lig club Fatih Karagümrük on loan from Fenerbahçe.
+Lig club Sarıyer.

 Club career

 Akyüz is a youth product of TSE Arabayatağı Spor, and moved to the youth academy of Fenerbahçe in 2020.
 On 5 August 2022, he signed his first professional contract with Fenerbahçe and was promoted to their first team as third goalkeeper.
 He was on the bench for a Süper Lig match away against Trabzonspor on 17 March 2024, and got in an altercation with fans that rushed on the field to abuse the players.
 He made his senior and professional debut with Fenerbahçe as captain in the controversial 2023 Turkish Super Cup match on 7 April 2024.
 Fenerbahçe fielded a U19 side in protest of conditions in Turkish football, and forfeited in the first minute after conceding a goal.